Skip to main content

 Double Bluffs

-• A Double Bluff is similar to a Bluff, but it causes both Bob and Cathy to blind-play their first slot.
+• A Double Bluff is similar to a Bluff, but it causes both Bob and Cathy to blind-play their Finesse Position.

-• The focused card must not be a valid Bluff Target, and at least two-away-from-playable.
+• The focused card must not be a valid Bluff Target, and it must be at least two-away-from-playable.
 (There is an exception called the Pestilent Double Bluff.)

-• In practice, Double Bluffs are almost always given to a 4, for which the corresponding 2 is not yet played.
+• In practice, Double Bluffs are almost always given to a 4 for which the corresponding 2 has not yet been played.
 (This is because the 5 case is overwritten by the 5 Color Ejection defined later.)

 • A Double Bluff must be demonstrated immediately to be legal: both players must blind play immediately.